webhintio/hint/packages/rule-apple-touch-icons/README.md

 # Require an apple touch icon (`@sonarwhal/rule-apple-touch-icons`)

-`apple-touch-icons` warns against not using a single `180×180px` PNG image for the `apple-touch-icon`.
+`apple-touch-icons` requires that a single `180×180px` PNG `apple-touch-icon` is used.

 ## Why is this important?

-Safari for iOS supports since `iOS 1.1.3` a way for developers to specify the image (known as [touch icon][touch icons]) that will be used when the user adds the web site/app to the homescreen.
+Since `iOS 1.1.3` Safari for iOS has supported a way for developers to specify an image that will be used to represent the web site/app on the homescreen.
+The image is known as the [touch icon][touch icons]).

-Nowadays there is a better and standard way of specifying images that browsers can use using the [web app manifest file][web app manifest spec], but unfortunately, Safari for iOS doesn’t support that (yet).
+The newer, standard way to do this is via the [web app manifest file][web app manifest spec], but at this time, Safari for iOS doesn’t support that method.

-Furthermore, over the years, the requirements for the size of the touch icon have changed quite a bit:
+Over time as Apple released different size displays for their devices, the requirements for the size of the touch icon have changed quite a
+bit:

 * `57×57px` – iPhone with @1x display and iPod Touch
 * `72×72px` – iPad and iPad mini with @1x display running iOS ≤ 6